vasia/snailtrail/README.md

 - `timely-adapter/src/lib.rs` for the `LogRecord` creation,
 - `timely-snailtrail/src/pag.rs` for the `PAG` creation, and the
 - `inspect.rs`, `triangles.rs` and `custom_operator.rs` examples tying it all together.

-*Disclaimer:* The PAG creation currently only creates local edges (I still need to update the remote edge creation for all the new stuff I added, they're commented out in `pag.rs`).

 ## Structure